Who is the Top Investor In Entergy Corporation (ETR)?

-Entergy Corporation (NYSE: ETR) is -9.78% lower on its value in year-to-date trading and has touched a low of $94.94 and a high of $122.46 in the current 52-week trading range.
+Entergy Corporation (NYSE: ETR) is -12.03% lower on its value in year-to-date trading and has touched a low of $94.94 and a high of $122.46 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ETR stock was last observed hovering at around $102.12 in the last trading session, with the day’s loss setting it -0.62% off its average median price target of $120.50 for the next 12 months.
-It is also 24.25% off the consensus price target high of $134.00 offered by 17 analysts, but current levels are 4.25% higher than the price target low of $106.00 for the same period.
+The ETR stock was last observed hovering at around $100.29 in the last trading session, with the day’s loss setting it -1.32%.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now